Jobeyobey/be-nc-news/README.md

 You can find a hosted version of this API [here](https://be-nc-news-q2go.onrender.com).

 To view what queries are available and information on how to use them, visit the `/api` endpoint [here](https://be-nc-news-q2go.onrender.com/api).
-(It may take a minute for the server to begin if it has not been visited for a short while)
+(It may take a minute for the server to begin if it has not been visited for a short while).

 ## Setting up your own News API